-In today’s uncertain world accelerating into an even more unpredictable future, we face a plethora of challenges from the catastrophic consequences of climate change and loss of habitat and species to political unrest and mass migration.
-This harsh reality necessitates the existence of art as a platform where creatives confront us with the uncomfortable questions and postulate possible and impossible outcomes of our future through the lens of science fiction.
+In today’s uncertain world, accelerating into an even more unpredictable future, we face many challenges, from the catastrophic consequences of climate change and loss of habitat and species to political unrest and mass migration.
+This harsh reality necessitates the existence of art as a platform where creatives confront us with uncomfortable questions and postulate possible and impossible outcomes of our future through the lens of science fiction.

 The multimedia exhibition includes displays on diverse topics by artists from across the globe.
 At the centre of the space is Lee Bul’s large-scale glass installation resembling an entrance into an alternate world.
-Artists Allora & Calzadilla ponder why we are so desperately seeking intelligent life in outer space all the while disregarding the intelligent species on our planet while Anna Hoetjes envisions a universe where women have conquered the space.
-One of the artists, Lawrence Lek, who works with simulation and VR creating unusual virtual worlds and scenarios has spoken to CLOT about some of his projects.
+Artists Allora & Calzadilla ponder why we are so desperately seeking intelligent life in outer space while disregarding the intelligent species on our planet.
+At the same time, Anna Hoetjes envisions a universe where women have conquered the space.
+One of the artists, Lawrence Lek, who works with simulation and VR, creating unusual virtual worlds and scenarios, has spoken to CLOT about some of his projects.

-Using science fiction as a virtual experimental space, Cosmological Arrows aims to begin a conversation about the ethical and existential predicaments in modern society and challenge our vision of the universe and the future it holds.
+Using science fiction as a virtual experimental space, Cosmological Arrows aims to begin a conversation about modern society’s ethical and existential predicaments and challenge our vision of the universe and its future.

 Cosmological Arrows will be open to the public from August 30 to November 10, 2019, at Bonniers Konsthall in Stockholm.